Microsoft Excel: Early history

-Microsoft originally marketed a spreadsheet program called Multiplan in 1982.
-Multiplan became very popular on CP/M systems, but on MS-DOS systems it lost popularity to Lotus 1-2-3.
-Microsoft released the first version of Excel for the Macintosh on September 30, 1985, and the first Windows version was 2.05 (to synchronize with the Macintosh version 2.2) on November 19, 1987.
+On May 2, 1985, Steve Jobs of Apple Computer and Bill Gates held a joint press conference at Tavern on the Green in New York City to publicly announce Excel for Apple's Macintosh platform.
+Following the announcement, the software was officially released for sale on September 30, 1985.
+The first Windows version, Excel 2.05, followed on November 19, 1987, designed to align with the Macintosh version 2.2.
+A 1990 American Institute of Certified Public Accountants member survey found that 2% of respondents used Excel as their spreadsheet, 3% as their database, and 8% for graphics.
 Lotus was slow to bring 1-2-3 to Windows and by the early 1990s, Excel had started to outsell 1-2-3 and helped Microsoft achieve its position as a leading PC software developer.
-This accomplishment solidified Microsoft as a valid competitor and showed its future of developing GUI software.
+This accomplishment solidified Microsoft as a valid competitor and showed its future in developing GUI software.
 Microsoft maintained its advantage with regular new releases, every two years or so.